sequelize/sequelize/docs/getting-started.md

 Bar.init({ /* ... */ }, { sequelize, timestamps: true });
 ```

-You can read more about creating models in the [define API Reference](/class/lib/sequelize.js~Sequelize.html#instance-method-define) and the [Model API reference](/class/lib/model.js~Model.html).
+You can read more about creating models in the [Model.init API Reference](/class/lib/model.js~Model.html#static-method-init), or in the [sequelize.define API reference](/class/lib/sequelize.js~Sequelize.html#instance-method-define).

 ## Synchronizing the model with the database